 Electric cars are facing a renaissance.
 From Elon Musk reopening their Fremont Facility without government consent, to taking a hard hit due to the COVID-19 pandemic.
-Well, Tesla is now putting itself ahead of itself and developing battery technology that would put electric vehicles in the same price league as traditional ICE’s.
+Well, Austin-based Tesla is now putting itself ahead of itself and developing battery technology that would put electric vehicles in the same price league as traditional ICE’s.

 Tesla Has Plans To Make Its Cars More Affordable